-Living far from reality and not being fully aware of their physical presence in the world, they prefer never to engage in experiences that could turn out to be bad.
-Indeed, these individuals will be most uncomfortable during bad experiences because they will consciously bring them back to the physical sensation they have of themselves, in their bodies, in that place where they are not used to living.
+Living far from reality and not being fully aware of their physical presence in the world, they prefer to never engage in experiences that could turn out to be bad.
+Indeed, these individuals will be most uncomfortable during bad experiences because they will consciously bring them back to the physical sensation they have of themselves—in their bodies—where they are not used to living.
 This explains, among other things, the great frequency with which they can fall ill or get injured, unaware of the physical realities undergone by their bodies.

 Ni – Introverted Intuition